plsuwu/plsuwu/src/docs/writeups/tragedy_redux.md

   inflating: docProps/app.xml
 ```

+Seems like this isn't ACTUALLY a Zip archive.

-My assumption here is that this is a VBA Macro for Word, though loading this into Word’s VB editor throws an error, and loading `word/vbaProject.bin` by itself yields bad UTF-8 characters and the script cannot be run.
+My assumption then is that this is a VBA Macro for MS Word, though loading this into Word’s VB editor tool throws an error:

 ![Untitled](/img/tragedy_redux_img/Untitled.png)

+And attempting to load `word/vbaProject.bin` by itself yields another error:

 ![Untitled](/img/tragedy_redux_img/Untitled%201.png)

+I make another guess that the standalone `.bin` would contain file header info - in this case, `ÐÏà¡±á`; I make a lot of assumptions, but at the end of the day I suppose that's kind of what this is all
+about.
+Regardless, that seems pretty cursed, even for file headers, so I thought it was a bit unlikely.
+Turns out this was a pretty solid guess as it IS header info - its a mangled hex-to-ASCII conversion for an [Object Linking and Embedding (OLE) Compound File](https://sceweb.sce.uhcl.edu/abeysekera/itec3831/labs/FILE%20SIGNATURES%20TABLE.pdf).
-The right hand side contains what seems like a file header - `ÐÏà¡±á`.
-This is the [mangled hex file header for Object Linking and Embedding (OLE) Compound Files](https://sceweb.sce.uhcl.edu/abeysekera/itec3831/labs/FILE%20SIGNATURES%20TABLE.pdf).
-There are also numerous references to the `OLE` file format scattered throughout the compiled `tragedy_redux` code - now under the assumption that this script has been compiled or something, a quick Google search returns a [method to extract and analyze the script’s contents](https://fishtech.group/cybersecurity/extracting-and-analyzing-malicious-word-macros-for-threat-hunting/) using [OLEDump.py.](https://blog.didierstevens.com/programs/oledump-py/)
+There are also numerous references to the `OLE` file format scattered throughout the compiled `tragedy_redux` code, too, which is a very promising outcome.

+I couldn't figure out a way to actually _run_ the code (doesn't seem like a great way to distribute a malware stager), but with the `OLE` keyword as part of my vocab I was able to pretty quickly find a
+simple method to [extract the OLE archive](https://fishtech.group/cybersecurity/extracting-and-analyzing-malicious-word-macros-for-threat-hunting/) by way of a python script - [OLEDump.py.](https://blog.didierstevens.com/programs/oledump-py/)

-Downloading OLEDump.py’s Zip archive, extracting it, and then running it on `vbaProject.bin` yields the following output:
+Downloading OLEDump.py and passing the `vbaProject.bin` file to it yields the following output:

 ```bash
 $ python ../oledump.py vbaProject.bin